litmuschaos/litmus-docs/website/docs/user-guides/image-registry.md

 ---
 id: image-registry
-title: Using different Image Registries in a Workflow
+title: Using different Image Registries in a Chaos Scenario
 sidebar_label: Using different Image Registries
 ---